Updated: 7/20/2022

 • strict aseptic technique when placing catheter

-• don't let bladder become overly distended
+• do not let bladder become overly distended

 • Sinus bradycardia